 What are the fees for Dr. Streb?

 The CPT codes reflect the extent of service, but billing for appointments is always based on time.
-Appointments are set up as 45 minutes (up to 40 minutes face-to-face) or 1 hour (up to 50 minute face-to-face).
+Appointments are set up as 30 minutes (up to30 minutes face to face), 45 minutes (up to 40 minutes face-to-face) or 1 hour (up to 50 minute face-to-face).
 The length of the appointment is established before the appointment, but if a session runs over time, the fee will be pro-rated.
-Forty-five minute appointments are $175 and one-hour appointments are $250.
-The initial assessment with Dr. Streb is a flat fee of $375 for a comprehensive single visit that is up to 1½ hours in duration (rather than two separate 45 minute sessions preferred by many other practices).
+Thirty minute appointments are $150, forty-five minute appointments are $175 and one-hour appointments are $250.
+The initial assessment with Dr. Streb is a flat fee of $400 for a comprehensive single visit that is up to 1½ hours in duration (rather than two separate 45 minute sessions preferred by many other practices).
 The receipt for the initial evaluation includes a CPT code 90792 (up to 75 minutes evaluation by a clinician) and a second CPT code as applicable, usually a 90785.
 Follow up medication management appointments typically have a code of 99215.
 (HOW

 TO CHECK YOUR HEALTH INSURANCE)